Wound care |

 Sleep helps your body heal and fight infections.
 Aim for 7-8 hours per night for better recovery.

-• Learn how to recognize signs of infection
+• Learn how to recognise signs of infection

 Watch for redness, swelling, increased pain, or unusual drainage.
 Early treatment prevents complications.